faizaan1abd/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

 ### Task 3: Explore a model in the Completions playground

-In this task ,You'll Explore a model in the Completions playground involves interacting with the AI model to test and refine its responses using real-time input and output examples.
+In this task, you'll Explore a model in the Completions playground involves interacting with the AI model to test and refine its responses using real-time input and output examples.

 1. In Azure AI Foundry portal, in the left pane under **Playground**, select **Completions (1)**.

-2. In the **Completions playground** page, ensure your **gpt-35-turbo-instruct (2)** deployment is selected , Copy and paste `Generate a quiz of 5 questions  For each question, provide me the answer options and the correct answer` in the Prompt.
+2. In the **Completions playground** page, ensure your **gpt-35-turbo-instruct (2)** deployment is selected, Copy and paste `Generate a quiz of 5 questions  For each question, provide me the answer options and the correct answer` in the Prompt.

    ![](../media/dev-genai-june-3.png)